Homeland security expert details what would a government shutdown mean for US national defense

 The Pentagon is seen on Sunday, Aug.
 27, 2023, in Washington.
 AP Photo/Carolyn Kaster

 With Congress in disarray over a stopgap measure to fund the government through Nov.
-17, federal agencies are bracing for a suspension of many government operations — some of critical importance to the institutions, programs and infrastructure undergirding American life and prosperity.
+17, federal agencies are bracing for a suspension of many government operations — some critically important to the institutions, programs and infrastructure undergirding American life and prosperity.
+Just some of the programs impacted by a shutdown would include nutrition and immunization assistance through the Special Supplemental Nutrition Program for Women, Infants and Children; food safety inspections through the Food and Drug Administration; and the operation of national parks and museums.

-Some of the affected programs would include nutrition and immunization assistance through the Special Supplemental Nutrition Program for Women, Infants and Children; food safety inspections through the Food and Drug Administration; and the operation of national parks and museums.
 The nation’s security may also be imperiled by a shutdown, says Stephen Flynn, founding director of the Global Resilience Institute — a fact defense officials have alluded to several times this week.

 Flynn detailed the cascading effects of a potential shutdown on the nation’s defense and security infrastructure in a Q&A with Northeastern Global News.
 His responses have been edited for brevity and clarity.